n303p4/sailor-fox/docs/architectural-overview-&-api.md

-# Architectural overview and API
+# Architectural overview & API

 sailor-fox is designed around a client-server architecture.
 The server is the service `server.py`,